awsdocs/amazon-ecs-developer-guide/doc_source/service-load-balancing.md

 Your Amazon ECS service can optionally be configured to use Elastic Load Balancing to distribute traffic evenly across the tasks in your service\.

+**Note**
+When you use tasks sets, all the tasks in the set must all be configured to use Elastic Load Balancing or to not use Elastic Load Balancing\.

 Amazon ECS services hosted on Amazon EC2 instances support the Application Load Balancer, Network Load Balancer, and Classic Load Balancer load balancer types\.
 Amazon ECS services hosted on AWS Fargate support Application Load Balancer and Network Load Balancer only\.
 Application Load Balancers are used to route HTTP/HTTPS \(or layer 7\) traffic\.
 Network Load Balancers are used to route TCP or UDP \(or layer 4\) traffic\.
 Classic Load Balancers are used to route TCP traffic\.
 For more information, see [Load balancer types](load-balancer-types.md)\.

 Application Load Balancers offer several features that make them attractive for use with Amazon ECS services: